-Brownsfield Mill was built along the Rochdale Canal in 1825 at Binns Place, Great Ancoats Street, Manchester.
+Brownsfield Mills were built along the Rochdale Canal in 1825 at Binns Place, Great Ancoats Street, Manchester.

 Gertrude Bacon, who flew as a passenger at Windermere in 1912, wrote: ‘I visited the aerodromes and aeroplane works that by then were springing up in all directions.
 One of the earliest of the latter I found in a mill outside Manchester, where half the building was devoted to the manufacture of men’s braces, and the other to ‘Avroplanes’.
 Of the former the most romantic example was undoubtedly Windermere.’

-The plan of Waterbird is the oldest surviving Avro aeroplane plan and is signed by Avro’s works manager Reginald Parrott.
+The plan of Waterbird, dated 9 March 1911, is the oldest surviving Avro aeroplane plan and is signed by Avro’s works manager Reginald Parrott.

 The rudder is the oldest surviving part carrying the legend ‘A.V.
 Roe & Co.’.